FIU Students on FIU Programs:

-- If you are receiving an institutional scholarship (FIU scholarship) and you plan to participate in a semester or academic year program through another institution, you will permanently lose your scholarship.
+- If you are receiving an institutional scholarship (FIU scholarship) and you plan to participate in a semester or academic year program through another institution, you may lose your institutional scholarship eligibility.

-- If you are currently receiving Florida Pre-paid benefits or Bright Futures and you plan to attend a study abroad program offered by another state institution, that institution will determine the applicability and/or your eligibility to receive the aid.
+- If you are currently receiving Florida Pre-paid or Bright Futures and you plan to attend a study abroad program offered by another Florida-state institution, that institution will determine the applicability and/or your eligibility to receive this aid.

-- If you are planning on enrolling directly at an institution abroad for your study abroad experience, more than likely none of your aid will be able to travel with you on the program.
+- If you are planning to enroll directly at an institution abroad for your study abroad experience, it is unlikely that any of your financial aid will apply.

 NON-FIU Students on FIU Study Abroad Programs

 All NON-FIU students who wish to participate in an FIU study abroad program may do so by applying directly to the program of interest.Non-FIU students should consider the following regarding their financial aid: